 The Case for Impeachment

-Profiting off the presidency
+Profiting Off the Presidency

-Not only does this unethical behavior raise concerns about the motivations behind Trump’s policies, it is also illegal.
+Not only does this unethical behavior raise serious concerns about the motivations behind Trump’s policies, it is also illegal.
 Trump’s actions violate the Emoluments Clauses of the Constitution, which forbid a president from receiving anything of value from foreign governments, the federal government, or individual states.

 These are the actions of a guilty man — and the evidence of his crimes is too overwhelming to ignore.